UFH free store

 Shopping

 Aside from Free Store property you’re welcome to take anything.
 If you are unsure about whether something is Free Store property, please ask the staff member on-duty.
+Once you are ready to leave, you will be asked to record the number of items taken with a staff member.
+This is to allow for a greater understanding of how the Free Store is being utilized by the community.

 We work hard to keep the Free Store as clean and organized as possible.
 Please help us and your fellow residents by tidying up any mess you make.
 We welcome your help in other ways too.
 If you see a need please talk to us.
 Your contributions will benefit your community.